Ayms/torrent-live/README.md

 Do not use trackers sites and do not follow their wrong and insecure recommendations, like not using the DHT.

-Using the DHT, there are no requirements that you must share what you download, which as a freerider you are not doing, and ratio enforcement stories.
+Using the DHT, there are no requirements that you must share what you download, which you are not doing if you are using the freerider option, and ratio enforcement stories.

 If for a given infohash the download does not start, then it probably means that nobody is serving this file, or that there is a bug somewhere, please advise if you are suspecting the later.

+## To come

+Right now torrent-live can not be used to seed torrents, only to download with the anti-spies and privacy features, the final version will be a complete open source bittorrent client with no intruding stuff such as stupid ads and tracking, with a more user friendly web based interface.

 ## Related projects :